 - Physical Endurance: access to the five decorative caves at the Dambulla Temple Complex involves climbing approximately 800 steps.

-Nearby, we also visit the colossal Ras Vehera (Sasseruwa) Buddha Statue, which may have been created by the same artist as the Avukana statue; it has similar draperies, but is unfinished, leading some scholars to believe that it was a trial piece for that more famous work.
-This huge statue, which adopts the (raised hand) Abhaya Mudra pose signifying freedom from fear, may have been created during the reign of King Mahasen (276-303 AD), who ruled from Anuradhapura.
-The Ras Vehara complex also includes an ancient Bo Tree, popularly thought to have been planted by King Devampiyathissa (250 – 210 BC), as well as two magnificent caves containing images and numerous monks’ caves.
+Nearby, we also visit the colossal Ras Vehera (Sasseruwa) Buddha Statue, which may have been created by the same artist as the Avukana statue; it has similar draperies, but is unfinished, leading some scholars to believe that it was a trial piece for the more famous work.
+This huge statue, which adopts the Abhaya Mudra (raised hand) pose signifying freedom from fear, may have been created during the reign of King Mahasen (276-303 AD), who ruled from Anuradhapura.
+The Ras Vehara complex also includes an ancient Bo Tree, popularly thought to have been planted by King Devampiyathissa (250-210 BC), as well as two magnificent caves containing images and numerous monks’ caves.
 One of the aforementioned ‘image’ caves, with a seated Buddha, is believed to have been created for King Walagamba (89-77 BC).
 The other cave contains a massive reclining Buddha statue.

 This afternoon we visit one of Sri Lanka’s most impressive sites.
-Dambulla temple complex, the best preserved ancient edifice in Sri Lanka, and still functions as a religious centre.
+Dambulla temple complex, the best preserved ancient edifice in Sri Lanka, still functions as a religious centre.
 It is composed of five caves which have been transformed into shrines.
-The caves, created at the base of a 150 metre high rock during the Anuradhapura (1st c.
-BC – 993 AD) and Polonnaruwa (1073 – 1250) periods, are by far the most impressive of the many cave temples found in Sri Lanka.
+The caves, created at the base of a 150 metre high rock during the Anuradhapura (1st century BC-993 AD) and Polonnaruwa (1073-1250) periods, are by far the most impressive of the many cave temples found in Sri Lanka.
 They originally formed the largest monastery in Sri Lanka created, it is thought, by King Walagambahu who, exiled from Anuradhapura, sought refuge here from South Indian invaders for 15 years.
 After reclaiming his capital, the king built the temple in thanksgiving.